-The proposed project would remove approximately 16,414,864 cubic yards (cy) of material, of which 114,546 cy would be topsoil and overburden and 1,145,466 cy would be the interflow volume.
-Interflow zones between basalt flows may have accumulations of sedimentary deposits or strongly weathered basalt in the underlying flow.
+The proposed project would remove approximately 16 million cubic yards (cy) of material, of which approximately 100,000 cy would be topsoil and overburden and approximately 1 million cy would be the interflow volume.
+The interflow refers to the contact zone between the Sentinel Bluffs Member geologic unit and the older Winter Water Member geologic unit of the Grande Ronde Basalt (GRB) of the Columbia River Basalt Group (CRBG) (Wells et. al 2020) that comprise the geology of the project site.
+The location of the interflow contact is where infiltration and fissures have the greatest potential to occur in the geologic complex.
+In the Phase II area, this interflow contact is observed at a depth of approximately 82 feet below the ground surface (157 feet MSL) (Staley 2021), which is below the final elevation of the mitigation area.
+Interflow zones between basalt flows may have accumulations of sedimentary deposits or slightly weathered basalt in the underlying flow.
 These interflow deposits tend to be silty to clayey and not marketable.
-The total volume of basalt resource is estimated to be 15,154,852 cy, or 33,340,674 tons.
+The total volume of marketable basalt resource is estimated to be 15 million cy, or 33 million tons.
 Mining operations would begin with the removal of 0 to 5 feet of the overburden using excavators, bulldozers, scrapers, haul trucks, and similar equipment.
-The underlying basalt rock would then be mined using a drilling and blasting method.
+The underlying basalt rock would then be mined using a drilling and blasting method similar to methods currently used at the Phase I site.
 Drilling and blasting for rock mining is performed by drilling numerous holes in the rock, filling the holes with explosives, and then detonating the explosives to break up the rock.
-Once extracted, the rock would be loaded into haul trucks or transported via conveyor to the existing processing crusher, which would remain within the current active mining area keeping existing noise levels and location.
+Once extracted, the rock would be loaded into haul trucks or transported via conveyor to the existing processing crusher on the Phase I site, which would remain within the current active mining area keeping existing noise levels and location.
 The crusher would be used to crush the rock into different products for stockpiling on site and eventual shipment off site.
 The mining equipment, crusher, and drilling and blasting operations would remain in place, below grade, and behind an excavation face to maintain existing levels of noise and visual impacts on neighboring properties.
-Equipment used for operations may include a primary crusher, drilling and blasting equipment, water trucks, excavators, front-end loaders, graders, excavators, haul trucks, and bulldozers.
+Equipment used for operations may include a crusher, drilling and blasting equipment, water trucks, excavators, front-end loaders, graders, excavators, haul trucks, and bulldozers.

-Equipment access to the project site would occur via the Phase I site.
-Equipment would initially cross Liberty Hill Road into the project site to the south via a new gravel road that would climb out of the Phase I site.
-Once mining in the northern portion of the project site brings the elevation close to the elevation of the Phase I site, an undercrossing beneath Liberty Hill Road may be constructed to connect the two areas.
+Equipment access to the Phase II site would occur via the Phase I site.
+Equipment would initially cross Liberty Hill Road into the Phase II site to the south via a new gravel road that would climb out of the Phase I site.
+Once mining in the northern portion of the Phase II site brings the elevation close to the bottom elevation of the Phase I site, an undercrossing beneath Liberty Hill Road may be constructed to connect the two areas.
 If constructed, this undercrossing would allow for vehicles, equipment, and conveyors to cross between the project site and the processing area at the Phase I site without having to cross Liberty Hill Road.